(Photo by Donald Lamb)

 What was your greatest accomplishment?

-If you could do it all over again what would you change about your running career in high school?
+If you could change anything about your running career what would you change?

 What will you miss the most?

-What advice you would give to younger athletes?
+What advice would you give the younger athletes?

 What influence has your coach had with respect to your performance and overall life goals?